cavalen/vlab-azure/README.md

 <br />

-Note: If you need to deploy using your own license, use the corresponding playbook (ansible-playbook 03_deploy_bigip_2nic_BYOL_azure.yml) and update the parameter `BIGIP_LICENSE` in `config.yml` with a valid license.
+Note: If you need to deploy using your own license, use the corresponding playbook (ansible-playbook 03_deploy_bigip_2nic_byol_azure.yml) and update the parameter `BIGIP_LICENSE` in `config.yml` with a valid license.

-If you already have an Azure Account and get a 403 error like this, You need to add a **Contributor Role** to your Registered Application in Azure.
+Note: If you already have an Azure Account and get a 403 error like this, You need to add a **Contributor Role** to your Registered Application in Azure.

 ```
 fatal: [localhost]: FAILED! => {"changed": false, "msg": "Error checking for existence of name vLAB-student - 403 Client Error: